Ed Bluestone: Career

-By the mid 1970s Bluestone's name was included in articles on the "new breed" of comedians, alongside names such as Robert Klein, Lily Tomlin, Richard Pryor, George Carlin, Richard Lewis, Andy Kaufman and Elayne Boosler.
+By the mid-1970s Bluestone's name was included in articles on the "new breed" of comedians, alongside names such as Robert Klein, Lily Tomlin, Richard Pryor, George Carlin, Richard Lewis, Andy Kaufman and Elayne Boosler.
 He also became a paid regular at The Comedy Store in Los Angeles.

 He appeared on the variety show Saturday Night Live with Howard Cosell in 1975 and appeared on three episodes of The Tonight Show Starring Johnny Carson in 1976.
 Bluestone appeared on the Dean Martin variety series Dean Martin's Comedyworld in 1974 and Dean's Place in 1976, in addition to serving as a roaster on the Gabe Kaplan and Peter Marshall episodes of The Dean Martin Celebrity Roast that aired in 1977.

 Laugh-In producer George Schlatter visited The Improv to find talent for the show's 1977 revival.
 Schlatter told the Washington Post: "He hit me with one line.
 The line was, 'He's a quadrasexual.
 That means he'll do anything to anybody for a quarter.'
 When I hear that.
 I went crazy, and the club went crazy."

 Bluestone dropped out of the public eye in the early 1980s.
 One of his last TV appearances was a 1982 episode of Late Night with David Letterman.

 During a Reddit AMA by filmmaker Douglas Tirola about his 2015 documentary Drunk Stoned Brilliant Dead: The Story of the National Lampoon, Tirola was asked "Where is Ed Bluestone?", to which Tirola replied: "Ed Bluestone has a cameo in the movie visiting Los Angeles.
 And I believe he performs standup.
 He's still funny."

+Death

+Bluestone died from complications of a stroke on October 24, 2024.
+He was survived by his ex-wife, brother, and three nieces.